Frequently Asked Questions

 Do my transcripts need to be official?

-You do not need to send official transcripts to be considered.
-We will accept scans and faxes of official transcripts.
-However, if selected, you will need to provide proof of completion of a doctoral degree upon acceptance of the research appointment.
+Yes, transcripts submitted as part of the application package for students and postgraduates need to be official.
+However, we will accept scans and faxes of official transcripts.
+If selected, you will need to provide proof of completion of a degree upon acceptance of the research appointment.

 How are participants selected?